keboola/connection-docs/storage/byodb/external-buckets/index.md

 ```

 {: .alert.alert-warning}
-**Note:** The dataset name is the name of the bucket you provided in the dialog (`users-reporting`), not that of the original dataset created in BigQuery
+**Note:** The dataset name is the name of the bucket you provided in the dialog (`users-reporting`), not the original dataset created in BigQuery
 (`sales_emea`).
 However, there are no technical limitations; they can have the same name.

 ## Sharing an External Dataset
-It is possible to share Snowflake external bucket with the same process as [any other Storage bucket](https://help.keboola.com/catalog/#enable-sharing).
-Once the bucket is shared the refresh operation is available only in the source project.
-Currently it is possible to share entire buckets, not specific tables from the bucket.
+It is possible to share a Snowflake external bucket using the same process as [any other Storage bucket](https://help.keboola.com/catalog/#enable-sharing).
+Once the bucket is shared, the refresh operation is only available in the source project.
+Currently, it is possible to share entire buckets, not specific tables within them.

 {: .alert.alert-warning}
-**Note:** It is not possible to share BigQuery or BigLake datasets at the moment.
-If this is a relevant use case for you please create a support ticket.
+**Note:** At this moment, it is not possible to share BigQuery or BigLake datasets.
+If this is a relevant use case for you, please create a support ticket.

 ## Removing an External Dataset
 Removing an external dataset is as simple as removing any other Storage bucket.
 Simply delete it in the UI or via API.
 The Storage bucket will be removed from